 Clearly articulate the kinds or types of services to be provided; and

-Provide for a mechanism for regular review and reporting of MHI expenditures.been
+Provide for a mechanism for regular review and reporting of MHI expenditures.

-CSBs must follow the DBHDS Core Services Taxonomy categories and subcategories in providing, contracting for, and reporting these services.
+Includes effective date and reviewed or updated dates as appropriate.

+Includes acknowledgment that the protocol has been approved by the Community Policy and Management Teams.

-Types of services that these funds may be used for include, but are not limited to: crisis intervention and stabilization, outpatient, intensive in-home, intensive care coordination, case management, Family Support Partners, evidence-based practices, therapeutic day treatment, alternative day support (including specialized after school and summer camp, behavior aide, or other wrap-around services), and, supervised family support services.
+Types of services that these funds may be used for include but are not limited to: crisis intervention and stabilization, outpatient, intensive in-home, intensive care coordination, case management, Family Support Partners, evidence-based practices, therapeutic day treatment, alternative day support (including specialized after school and summer camp, behavior aide, or other wrap-around services), and, supervised family support services.

 All expenditures shall be linked to an individualized service plan for an individual child.
 Expenditures may be for something that is needed by more than one child, providing it can be linked to the individualized service plan of each child.